Spring Love in Japan: Blossoms, Love Shrines, and More!

 The Spring Equinox

 The spring equinox is a significant and celebrated time of year in Japan.
-Its equinox marks the beginning of spring, a season of new beginnings and rejuvenation.
+It marks the beginning of spring, a season of new beginnings and rejuvenation.
 Cherry blossoms mark the start of the season, and many people celebrate it with hanami picnics.

 Hanami, which translates as “flower viewing,” is a centuries-old Japanese tradition.
 During this time, friends, family, and coworkers assemble to admire the cherry blossoms.
-Hanami events usually occur in parks, gardens, or other public places when trees bloom.
+When trees bloom, hanami events usually occur in parks, gardens, or other public places.

 A castle during spring in Japan.